Permitless carry laws raise new dilemmas for police officers - NewsBreak

 Permitless carry laws raise new dilemmas for police officers

-LOUISVILLE, Ky. — (AP) — Police saw Carmon Tussey walking briskly toward a crowded Louisville bar carrying a semi-automatic weapon.
+Police saw Carmon Tussey walking briskly toward a crowded Louisville bar carrying an assault weapon.

 His lawyer says he “was engaged in perfectly legal behavior” in the incident last year, raising a relatively new legal argument in the United States that now stands before the courts to settle.